annashipman/annashipman.github.io/_posts/2019-05-17-good-strategy-bad-strategy.md

 [This Twitter thread](https://twitter.com/iamdeepa/status/944237019265298432) from Deepa Subramaniam is also very useful, particularly the practical tips on how to do that work.

+## You should read it

+These are some of the notes I've found useful to refer back to but the book itself is extremely worth reading and has made a big difference to how I think about and work on strategy.